gsmatth/shooters-log-fe/README.md

         ![signin200x331](https://cloud.githubusercontent.com/assets/13153982/18363587/945bcc12-75bf-11e6-97ea-5511bcb2f258.png)

-      * The "view" specific files include index.js, signup.html, and \_signup.scss.
-        * signup.html:  an angular template consisting of inputs, a logo component, texts, and a single button of type "submit."
-In addition to the form and input directives there is also logic to prevent the user form submitting without filling in the required fields
-        * index.js: The main controller for this view contains a single function that is called when the user clicks the Create Account button it calls the auth-service and redirects to the home page when the auth-service returns a token
-    * This view utilities the auth-service signup function and expects a token returned before redirection the user to their home page.
+      * explain the view
+      * explain the services used
       * explain the components used
       * make sure to cover validation of data
       * explain any calls or dependencies on APIs
       * cover storage of token to local storage

   * signin
   * home
   * scorecard-form:
-      * This page is used to create a new scorecard and save that scorecard to a database leveraging the [shooter-log RESTful API](https://github.com/gsmatth/shooters-log).
+      * This page is used to create a new scorecard and saving that scorecard to a database by making a request to the [shooter-log RESTful API](https://github.com/gsmatth/shooters-log).

         ![scorecard-form-600x401](https://cloud.githubusercontent.com/assets/13153982/18364812/9fec2ffe-75c4-11e6-92b1-36facbb4f1c0.png)

-      * The "view" specific files include index.js, scorecard-form.html, and scorecard-form.scss.
+      * The "view" is provided by the scorecard-form.html file.
+This angular template has inputs for administrative data as well as the scores for each shot.
+      * The top section of the form contains administrative data used to create 1 competition and 3 matches.
+      * Data input validation is handled using angular and bootstrap.
+As an example, each of the 50 inputs for a shot have the following validation:
+        * ng-pattern="createScorecardFormCtrl.scoreInputValidation"
+          *  the value of the property scoreInputValidation is:   /^([MmxX]|[056789]|[1][0])$/;
+      * The value of "Total" for each Match as well as the ng-blur = "createScorecardFormCtrl.convertScore(createScorecardFormCtrl.match1Scores)"
+        *
+      * The large number of inputs in the lower section, is used to create individual shots.  when you click on the "create Scorecard" button
       * scorecard-form.html:  an angular template consisting of inputs, svgs, texts, and a single button of type "submit."
 In addition to the form and input directives...
-        * index.js: The main controller for this view....
+        * index.js: The main controller for this view.... talk about shooter-log RESTful API models (users, competitions, matches, scores).
+          * this.createComp = function(){
+            scorecardService.createCompetition(vm.competition)
+            .then((competition) => {
+              let competitionId = competition._id;
+              vm.match.competitionId = competitionId;
+              scorecardService.createMatches(vm.match, competitionId)
+              .then((matches) => {
+                scorecardService.createMatchShots(competitionId, matches, vm.allMatchScores, vm.shot)
+                .then(() => {
         * scorecard-form.html:
       * explain the service
       * explain the component